hackclub/hackclub/workshops/image_editor/README.md

 img: 'https://cloud-81e0x4zt3.vercel.app/0image.png'
 ---

-In this workshop you'll learn how to make a very simple image editor using [CSS Filters](https://www.w3.org/TR/filter-effects/) , [jQuery](https://jquery.com) and [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) .
+In this workshop, you'll learn how to make a very simple image editor using [CSS Filters](https://www.w3.org/TR/filter-effects/), [jQuery](https://jquery.com), and [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
 Follow along with me and see how easy it is!

 Here's a [live demo](https://2-image-editor.wollygfx.repl.co) and the [source code](https://repl.it/@wollygfx/2-Image-editor#index.html) if you want to check it out before we start.
 ![live demo](https://cloud-gvno5b2im.vercel.app/0screen_recording_2020-11-09_at_8.14.57_pm.gif)